Overtime during peak periods: how to motivate your staff

 - Staff

 Every seat is full in your restaurant during the holidays.
-10 times more orders in your online shop during a closeout sale.
+Ten times more orders in your online shop during a sale.
 Peak moments are good for your business, but they ask a lot from your employees.
-When you include clear agreements in the employment contract, you can expect your staff to work overtime during busy periods.
-But if you want to keep your employees, you also need to motivate them to pay them well for overtime.
-You can learn how to do that in this article.
+Read how to motivate your staff to work overtime and what the rules are.

 Can you require employees to work overtime?
+And how many extra hours are allowed?
 You can read about the rules below.
 Offering extra pay for overtime is one way to motivate your staff.
 But it is also important to create a pleasant work environment.

 Rules for working overtime